Michdo93/openHAB-RuleManager/README.md

 when
     <trigger_example_rule>
 then
-    isRunningExampleRule.postUpdate(ON) // execution of example rule is started
+    isRunningExampleRule.sendCommand(ON) // execution of example rule is started

     <example_rule>
     ... // the actual rule
     </example_rule>

-    isRunningExampleRule.postUpdate(OFF) // execution of example rule is finished end
+    isRunningExampleRule.sendCommand(OFF) // execution of example rule is finished end
 ```